IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ## Architecture

-This journey accesses a ficticious retail banking system called MPLbank.
+This journey accesses a fictitious retail banking system called MPLbank.
 Similar to real retail bank systems, MPLbank is contains an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System based on Machine Learning.
 On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver Banking APIs, reachable from many simulated banking channels.

 ![alt text](images/architecture.png "Architecture")